AhmedDesoky14/Secured-CAN-Network-Application/README.md

 **All communications and data exchange are handled asynchronously using:**
 - pthread library for Linux on Raspberry Pi
-- Interrupts by NVIC on STM32F1x microcontrollers
+- Interrupts by ARM Cortex M3 NVIC on STM32F1x microcontrollers

 **NOTE:** cryptography keys need to be configured.